Posts tagged ‘Oral cancer’

 4. Early detection of Dental Problems.
 We’ve already touched upon early detection of gum disease and oral cancer, but don’t overlook more basic dental problems.
 Cavities and broken fillings are easy to treat.
 Without regular check-ups, undetected problems can lead to more serious issues like root canals, gum surgery and tooth extraction.
 An ounce of prevention verses a pound of cure.

 So you haven’t been keeping up with what current research has to say about caring for your teeth.
-That’s why check-ups allow your dentist to examine your mouth and keep you on the right path.
+That’s why check-ups allow our dentist to examine your mouth and keep you on the right path.
 If it’s been more than 6 months since your last check up and cleaning, call your dentist to schedule an appointment today.
 If we can be of any help or answer any questions please feel free to drop us a line.

 Novy Scheinfeld, DDS, PC